abin-pal/npm-jira/README.md

 # npm-jira
 Just specify the Issue Id and it opens up the respective JIRA page on your default web browser.
-(Only for Sapient employees)
+If you run only the command, it opens the "My Open Issues" Page of JIRA.

+(ONLY FOR SAPIENT EMPLOYEES)

 ## Install